dagood/x/approaches.md

 All but assured: https://github.com/golang/go/issues/56325.

 > In practice, we've been upholding the Go Compatibility Promise in x/crypto for years, so we're effectively already at v1, we just need to call it that.

+We need to keep up with the latest x/crypto versions and ensure this is true

 ## One wrapper with version-specific behavior